Mysteries continue as officials struggle to open apparent time capsule found under Lee monument

 Workers used a crane to hoist the 1,500-pound stone containing the box and set it on the ground.
 After much debate about how to get the box out of the rock, state officials had the entire stone hauled to the historic resources offices.

 Conservationists studied it this week to determine its condition and devise a strategy.
-The box’s position — so far above the ground, encased in stone — raised hopes that it had been protected from moisture and was intact.
+The box’s position — so far above the ground, encased in stone — had raised hopes that it had been protected from moisture and was intact.